dylanbuchi/swissborg-scraper/README.md

 # swissborg-scraper

-A web scraper project to scrap data from the SwissBorg website using Python with requests.
+Scrap crypto data from the SwissBorg website using Python.

 ---